juspay/medea/SPEC.md

 ### Reserved identifiers

-Any identifier starting with the "$" symbol is _reserved_.
-Users MUST NOT define identifiers starting with the "$" symbol, as they are used by Medea validators internally.
-A Medea validator MAY fail if given a user-defined identifier starting with the "$" symbol; if it does so, it MUST indicate a unique error condition.
+Any identifier starting with the symbol DOLLAR SIGN (hex code 0x24) is _reserved_.
+Users MUST NOT define identifiers starting with DOLLAR SIGN, as they are used by Medea validators internally.
+A Medea validator MAY fail if given a user-defined identifier starting with DOLLAR SIGN; if it does so, it MUST indicate a unique error condition.

 Unless stated otherwise, a Medea identifier is _non-reserved_.